SatelliteApplicationsCatapult/ard-docker-images/README.md

 Docker images to deploy ARD workflows.
 Clone this repository using the `--recurse-submodules` flag in order to recurse into the workflow submodules.

-:warning: For large scale deployments (i.e. *campaigns*), please visit the [Helm Charts repo](https://github.com/SatelliteApplicationsCatapult/helm-charts) instead. :warning:
+:warning: For production deployments (i.e. *campaigns*), please visit the [Helm Charts repo](https://github.com/SatelliteApplicationsCatapult/helm-charts) instead :warning:

 ## Building and pushing to Docker Hub